syncfusion-content/javascript-docs/js/Diagram/UML-Class-Shapes.md

 ### Class

-A Class describes a set of objects that shares the same specifications of features,constraints and semantics.To define a class object, you need to define the [classifier](/api/js/ejdiagram#members:nodes-classifier "classifier") as "class".
+* A Class describes a set of objects that shares the same specifications of features,constraints and semantics.To define a class object, you need to define the [classifier](/api/js/ejdiagram#members:nodes-classifier "classifier") as "class".
-Also, you need to define the name, attributes and methods of the class using the [class](/api/js/ejdiagram#members:nodes-class "class") property of node.
+* Also, you need to define the [name](/api/js/ejdiagram#members:nodes-class-name "name"), [attributes](/api/js/ejdiagram#members:nodes-class-attributes "attributes") and [methods](/api/js/ejdiagram#members:nodes-class-methods "methods") of the class using the [class](/api/js/ejdiagram#members:nodes-class "class")property of node.
+* In attribute collection, you can use [name](/api/js/ejdiagram#members:nodes-class-attributes-name "name"), [type](/api/js/ejdiagram#members:nodes-class-attributes-type "type") and [scope](/api/js/ejdiagram#members:nodes-class-attributes-scope "scope") properties which is used to set a name,data type and visibility of the attribute respectively.
+* In methods collection, you can use [name](/api/js/ejdiagram#members:nodes-class-methods-name "name"), [arguments](/api/js/ejdiagram#members:nodes-class-methods-arguments "arguments"),[type](/api/js/ejdiagram#members:nodes-class-methods-type "type") and [scope](/api/js/ejdiagram#members:nodes-class-methods-scope "scope") properties which is used to set a name, argument, return type and visibility of the methods.
+* In arguments collection, you can use [name](/api/js/ejdiagram#members:nodes-class-methods-arguments-name "name") and [type](/api/js/ejdiagram#members:nodes-class-methods-arguments-type "type") properties which is used to set a name and type of the argument.

 The following code example illustrates how to create a class.